Tanish2001/capacitor-antitampering/README.md

 # capacitor-antitampering
+###**Upgraded to Support Capacitor 6.**
 Capacitor plugin to verifies the integrity of the static assets of your application, cheking if the files have changed since the original build.
+Upgraded and added logic to verify assets integrity which exist in www directory in ionic capactior.
 ## Install

 ```bash